About Me

 Existential Therapy

-In the tradition of existential therapist Irvin Yalom, existential therapy suggests that the client alone is the expert of their own life.
+The client alone is the expert of their own life.
 It is the therapist's privilege to be a fellow traveler and witness on the road of their personal journey through major life experiences such as the search for meaning, coping with aloneness and death, and accepting freedom and responsibility.

 Narrative Therapy